shizhanx/PokerSimulator/README.md

 ### Run on a real device
 1. Connect your device to your development machine with a USB cable.
 2. Enable USB debugging if the device does not have it enabled.
 To enable USB debugging:
-   a.
-Open the Settings app.
+   1. Open the Settings app.
-   b.
-If your device uses Android v8.0 or higher, select System.
+   2. If your device uses Android v8.0 or higher, select System.
 Otherwise, proceed to the next step.
-   c.
-Scroll to the bottom and select About phone.
+   3. Scroll to the bottom and select About phone.
-   d.
-Scroll to the bottom and tap Build number seven times.
+   4. Scroll to the bottom and tap Build number seven times.
-   e.
-Return to the previous screen, scroll to the bottom, and tap Developer options.
+   5. Return to the previous screen, scroll to the bottom, and tap Developer options.
-   f.
-In the Developer options window, scroll down to find and enable USB debugging.
+   6. In the Developer options window, scroll down to find and enable USB debugging.

 3. In Android Studio, select 'app' and the device connected.
    []